riceissa/issarice.com/wiki/profile.md

 ## IQ

 I took the test at <http://www.iqtest.dk/> on 2018-02-06 and got a score of 112.
+For context on this number, see [this explanation](https://www.gwern.net/Links#iq) by gwern.

 ## Myers–Briggs Type Indicator